 top of page

-We booked primarily one-ways, with different airlines, some of which I'd never heard of, but apparently have very good ratings.
-So our flights were as follows: JAL (Japan Airlines business class) from New York Kennedy airport.
+We booked primarily one-way flights, with different airlines, some of which I'd never heard of, but apparently have very good ratings.
+So our flights were as follows: JAL (Japan Airlines business class) from JFK.
 Our departure flight was on Christmas day.

 Business Class Japan Airlines